ljonesdesign/vs-code-search-replace/README.md

 This is an alternative way to setup a Gutenberg raw file for the 03-Markup Project using VS Code (Instead of the MS Word workflow).

-This is normally only offered during Summer Sessions.
+This is only demonstrated during Summer Sessions.

 **Important difference:** In Word, we will use a paragraph symbol ```^p```, but in VS Code, we will use a ```\n``` new line character.